matin-as/perfection-boardgaame-unity/README.md

-# Onward - Online Fantasy Fighting Game

-**Onward** is an exciting online game that immerses players in a thrilling world filled with fantasy creatures and intense battles.
-The game offers fast-paced gameplay, strategic upgrades, and endless fun as you face off against creatures like zombies and sheep.
+# perfection-boardgaame-unity

+Perfection is a skill game that challenges your skills and speed.
+In this game, your goal is to place geometric pieces on the main board and organize them in such a way that there are no empty spaces left.

+This simple but engaging game will strengthen your spatial skills and analysis and is overall fun and exciting and suitable for all ages.

 ---

 ## 🛠️ Built With
 - **Unity**: Version 2023.2.5f1
-- **Photon**: For real-time multiplayer functionality

 ---